But why did he quit?

 In the story above, Jim’s performance as a leader was unnecessarily poor.
 What could have been done to avoid this?

-1. Leadership training for everyone, not just managers
+- Leadership training for everyone, not just managers

 Make sure everyone gets to know and discuss what leadership is, what it means and how the leaders inside the company are expected to work.
 This will benefit common understanding and the work climate.
 It minimises the risk of people having strange expectations on managers.
-It also minimises the risk of people taking on management roles for the wrong reasons.
+It also minimises the risk of people taking on management roles for the wrong reasons. - Provide even more training and leadership coaching for managers

 Provide all managers with even more training as well as leadership coaching.
 Make sure they get opportunities to develop themselves and require them to do so.
-Just like we evaluate the performance of other employees, we should evaluate the leadership performance of managers.
+Just like we evaluate the performance of other employees, we should evaluate the leadership performance of managers. - Make sure there are clear guidelines for managers

 A clear management culture should exist to show what behaviors are expected and how things like communication and decisions should be handled.
-This management culture also needs to undergo continuous refinement.
+This management culture also needs to undergo continuous refinement. - Make sure employees see more ways to have a career than just management

 I sometimes hear people say that the company they work for has no career paths except for management positions.
 This can be a real problem.
-All employees need to feel that there are different ways to grow, develop and challenge themselves, take on more responsibility and have more influence without having to change into a completely different job, i.e. management.
+All employees need to feel that there are different ways to grow, develop and challenge themselves, take on more responsibility and have more influence without having to change into a completely different job, i.e. management. - Communicate clearly how influence, decisions and responsibility works

 Just to be clear, this is equally important in organisations that use agile/lean processes & methods together with decentralised leadership and autonomous teams.